Gaurav412008/VIT-PROJECTS/README.md

 The initial faculty list is stored in a Python dictionary within the script and does not persist after the program ends.
 To make data changes persistent, consider adding file write/read features.

 Use exact faculty names as stored in the dictionary for delete operations.

-Limitations
-No database or file storage; changes exist only during program runtime.

-Only basic error handling.

-Consider feature enhancements (such as file I/O or GUI interface) for broader use.